MorroBludvist/MorroBludvist/README.md

 - 👋 Hi, I’m @MorroBludvist/@Igor
 - 👀 I’m interested in program
-- 🌱 I’m currently learning in school
+- 🌱 I’m currently studying at the university
-- 💞️ I’m do not looking to collaborate
+- 💞️ I’m open to collaborations
-- 📫 How to reach me igorek.sekirin@yandex.ru
+- 📫 How to reach me igorek.sekirin@gmail.com

 <!---
 MorroBludvist/MorroBludvist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.